 Engaging the public with your research

-NERC runs approximately six of these courses a year at its office in Swindon.
+NERC runs approximately nine of these courses a year at its office in Swindon.
 You learn, through hands-on sessions, how:

 - the media works